valispace/AWS-Lambda-integration/README.md

 `docker cp valispace:python.zip .`

-You can now upload this zip package as a Lambda layer.
+### You can now upload this zip package as a Lambda layer.

-If you run into problems, let us know in the Issues, or through contact-us[at]valispace.com
+If you run into problems, let us know through Issues, or by writing to us at contact-us[at]valispace.com